 Hard-working grad students get neck and shoulder aches.
 It comes with the territory - all that hunched-over studying.
 So consider a gift certificate for a shoulder massage at a nearby spa, or a lavender-filled neck roll, which can be microwaved to soothing warmness, then wrapped around aching muscles.
 Price? $27-$30 for an aromatherapy neck roll, $50-$150 for a spa gift certificate.

 04 of 07

 Crinkly Green Bills

 05 of 07

 06 of 07

 Got a new nursing student or nurse in your family?
-That new RN or RN-to-be will love everything on this list, from the career advice books and medical thrillers, to scrubs, socks, a retro 1950s series and clever gift cards.
+That new RN or RN-to-be will love everything on this list, from the career advice books and medical thrillers to scrubs, socks, a retro 1950s series, and smart gift cards.
 Hello, Cherry Ames!
-And hello 21st century version too.
+And hello 21st-century version too.

-Dental students aren't exactly known for their leisure time and recreational opportunities, but these ideas offer a little something for everyone, from laptop bags and gift cards to bacon-flavored floss and dentistry-related books (pictured).
+Dental students aren't exactly known for their leisure time, and recreational opportunities, but these ideas offer a little something for everyone, from laptop bags and gift cards to bacon-flavored floss and dentistry-related books (pictured).